puppetlabs/puppetlabs-docker_platform/README.md

 You can also pass addition options (for example to enable experimental features) as well as provide scaling rules.
-The following example requests 2 containers be running for example.
+The following example requests two running containers.
 Puppet will now run Compose if the number of containers for a given service don't match the provided scale values.

 ```puppet
 docker_compose { '/tmp/docker-compose.yml':